Neural Integral Equations: Artificial Dataset Generation

 \subsection{Lotka-Volterra System}

-Lotka-Volterra is a classic system of nonlinear differential equations that models the interaction between two populations.
-The equations are described by:
+The Lotka-Volterra equations are a classic system of nonlinear differential equations that model the interaction between two populations.
+The equations are given by:

-where $\alpha$ and $\delta$ define the population interaction terms and $\beta$ and $\gamma$ the intrinsic population growth for population $x$ and $y$.
-For our training selected 100 values of $\alpha, \beta, \delta$ and $\gamma$ and produce curves with the same initial condition.
-See code below (was adapted from \url{https://scipy-cookbook.readthedocs.io/items/LoktaVolterraTutorial.html}), and example visualization:
+where $\alpha$ and $\delta$ define the population interaction terms, and $\beta$ and $\gamma$ are the intrinsic population growth for population $x$ and $y$.
+To generate our dataset, 100 values of $\alpha, \beta, \delta$ and $\gamma$ have been randomly generated and the corresponding system has been solved with a fixed initial condition.
+Our code was adapted from \url{https://scipy-cookbook.readthedocs.io/items/LoktaVolterraTutorial.html}.
+An example visualization of a solution is given in Figure~\ref{fig:Lotka-Volterra}.